 Pharyngitis is a common reason for ambulatory care visits, accounting for about 12 million office visits yearly, or 1-2% of all ambulatory care visits.1 Most cases of pharyngitis are caused by viral illnesses and are self-limited, though clinicians prescribe antibiotics about 60% of the time.2 Distinguishing viral from bacterial causes as well as recognizing potentially life-threatening complications or mimickers of pharyngitis can be challenging.
 This guideline discusses diagnosis and management of pharyngitis in adults.
 A separate guideline exists for children.
 The goal is to avoid overprescribing antibiotics while maintaining rapport with patients by meeting both patient and clinician expectations about types of treatment and symptom relief.
-Please see Algorithm at the end of this guideline.
+Since the last update, the most significant development is the availability of a rapid nucleic acid amplification test (NAAT) for the diagnosis of group A streptococcal pharyngitis.
+NAATs are more sensitive than both rapid antigen detection tests (RADTs) and throat cultures.
+Please see the updated algorithm at the end of this guideline.